Trade guide

-How to Become a Window Fitter in the UK (2026 Guide)
+How to Become a Window Fitter in the UK

 Overview

-Window fitting is a specialized trade focused on installing replacement windows, doors, and glazing systems in domestic and commercial properties.
+Window fitting is a specialist trade focused on installing replacement windows, doors, and glazing systems in domestic and commercial properties.
 With the UK government's push for energy efficiency and millions of homes needing double or triple glazing upgrades, window fitters are in strong demand.
 The work combines practical installation skills with knowledge of building regulations, thermal performance, and customer service.
 It's rewarding work with good progression into running your own window installation business.

 Step-by-Step Career Path